-How COVID-19 Is Impacting Beauty Pros — & How YOU Can Help
+Salons Are Being Ordered To Close To Prevent Coronavirus — Here’s How You Can Help

 As you might expect, the beauty industry is feeling the pressure.
 Hairstylist Kiyah Wright, who runs and operates Muze Hair Salon in Los Angeles, closed per government mandate today.
 She posted an emotional video on Instagram, sharing her concerns for beauty pros during this hard time.
 "I've never been in a position where I couldn't work," she says.
 "It makes me emotional because I've never been in a place where I didn't know what the next move was."

-In New York City, salon and freelance manicurist Trenna Seney has been out of work since Monday when the popular shop she works at voluntarily closed.
+In New York City, salon and freelance manicurist Trenna Seney has been out of a job since Monday when the popular shop she works at voluntarily closed.
 Like many salon workers, she isn't being paid.
 "My job requires me to touch people and right now I can't do that," she says.
 "It really sucks."

 Advertisement